gustavorteuber/gustavorteuber/README.md

 # I`am a developer who is not afraid of challenges!

-Independent developer currently studying System Informations
+Independent developer currently studying Bachelor in System Informations in Federal Institute

 Graduated from the Federal Institute of Santa Catarina as a computer technician with a specification in the development of web-applications, I work with the stacks below
 I am open to new projects, contact me!